-Off Peak Permits - £41 per annum For students parking on campus outside the hours of 8am to 5pm Mon-Fri, anytime at weekends, bank holidays and anytime in July and August.
+Off Peak Permits - £43 per annum.
+For students parking on university campuses outside the hours of 8am to 5pm Mon-Fri and anytime at weekends, bank holidays and during the months of July and August.

-Apply online at:
+Apply online at: www.worcester.ac.uk/life/accommodation/car-parking-information.aspx

-www.worc.ac.uk/life/accommodation/car-parking-information.aspx